To find out how to assign kahoots via our mobile app, please see this article: |

 How to share an assigned kahoot

 After starting an assignment, you can go to your account's Reports page to access the assignment's game report.
-Available sharing methods may vary based on your account type and subscription plan.

 How to check on an assigned kahoot